Okmulgee Regional Airport: History

 Opened as Okmulgee Field in 1942 as a United States Army Air Forces airfield with three 6,000-ft hard surface runways, (00/18; 04/27; 15/33). began training United States Army Air Corps cadets under contract to Sooner Air Training Corp.
 Assigned to Gulf Coast Training Center (later Central Flying Training Command) as a primary (level 1) pilot training airfield.
 Hangar Six, Inc. conducted pilot training.
 Airfield had four local auxiliary airfields for emergency and overflow landings.
 Flying training used Fairchild PT-19s as the primary trainer.
 Also had several PT-17 Stearmans.
 Also provided contract glider training using C-47 Skytrains and Waco CG-4 unpowered Gliders.

-Inactivated on June 30, 1944, with the drawdown of AAFTC's pilot training program.
-Declared surplus and turned over to the Army Corps of Engineers on September 30, 1945.
-Eventually discharged to the War Assets Administration (WAA) and became a civil airport.
+The field was closed on June 30, 1944, with the drawdown of AAFTC's pilot training program.
+It was declared surplus and turned over to the Army Corps of Engineers on September 30, 1945, and was eventually transferred to the War Assets Administration and became a civil airport.

 Central Airlines scheduled flights to Okmulgee in 1950–53; in June 1950 it was a stop between Tulsa and Holdenville, Oklahoma.